Table of Contents

 Main four types of abrasive solutions: –

 These four types of solutions are used in ultrasonic machining depending on the material to be machined.
-Aluminium oxide is very light in nature and loses its intensity very quickly.
+Aluminum oxide is very light and loses its intensity very quickly.
 Diamond powder is the hardest of these four slurries and is used to machine very fragile materials.

-Silicon carbide and boron carbide have a hardness between diamond dust and aluminium oxides.
+Silicon carbide and boron carbide have a hardness between diamond dust and aluminum oxides.
 Two slimes can be used individually, or mixtures of these two can be used as slimes.
-Ultrasonic machining works on the basis of the magnetostrictive action of machining.
+Ultrasonic machining works based on the magnetostrictive action of machining.

 In magnetostrictive action, when we send a frequency to the transducer, the transducer will change those frequencies to vibration.
 These transducers are a kind of electromagnet; when we give an electrical signal, it converts it into mechanical vibration.